wn-doolittle/caliper-spec/caliper.md

 TODO
 * add additional description.
-* Should MediaLocation be the object or the target of the interaction.
+* Should MediaLocation be the object or the target of the interaction?
 * Should ImageObject be included in this event (ViewEvent appears more appropriate)?

 #### Supported actions